Skip to main content

 Step 5: Convert TXT to CSV

-KrakenParser --txt2csv -i data/counts/txt/counts_phylum.txt -o data/counts/csv/counts_phylum.csv
+KrakenParser --txt2csv -i data/intermediate/txt/counts_phylum.txt -o data/counts/counts_phylum.csv

 #Having troubles?
 Run KrakenParser --txt2csv -h

-Step 6: Calculate relative abundance
+Step 6: Calculate Relative Abundance

-KrakenParser --relabund -i data/counts/csv/counts_phylum.csv -o data/counts/csv_relabund/counts_phylum.csv
+KrakenParser --relabund -i data/counts/counts_phylum.csv -o data/rel_abund/ra_phylum.csv

 #Having troubles?
 Run KrakenParser --relabund -h

-KrakenParser --relabund -i data/counts/csv/counts_phylum.csv -o data/counts/csv_relabund/counts_phylum.csv --other 3.5
+KrakenParser --relabund -i data/counts/counts_phylum.csv -o data/rel_abund/ra_phylum.csv -O 3.5

-Step 7: Calculate α & β-diversities
+Step 7: Calculate α & β-Diversities

-KrakenParser --diversity -i data/counts/csv/counts_species.csv -o data/diversity
+KrakenParser --diversity -i data/counts/counts_species.csv -o data/diversity

 #Having troubles?
 Run KrakenParser --diversity -h

-KrakenParser --diversity -i data/counts/csv/counts_species.csv -o data/diversity --depth 750
+KrakenParser --diversity -i data/counts/counts_species.csv -o data/diversity -d 750

 Arguments Breakdown